nodejs/node-addon-api/README.md

 provided by Node.js when using C++.
 It provides a C++ object model and exception handling semantics with low overhead.

-N-API is an ABI stale API for building native addons in C++.
+N-API is an ABI stable C interface provided by Node.js for building native addons.
 It is independent from the underlying JavaScript runtime (e.g. V8 or ChakraCore) and is maintained as part of Node.js itself.
 It is intended to insulate native addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without recompilation.

-The node-addon-api module preserves the benefits of the N-API as it consists only of inline code that depends only on the stable API provided by N-API.
+The `node-addon-api` module, which is not part of Node.js, preserves the benefits of the N-API as it consists only of inline code that depends only on the stable API provided by N-API.
 As such, modules built against one version of Node.js using node-addon-api should run without having to be rebuilt with newer versions of Node.js.

 As new APIs are added to N-API, node-addon-api must be updated to provide wrappers for those new APIs.
 For this reason node-addon-api provides methods that allow callers to obtain the underlying N-API handles so